 The Toolkit covers the recording of finds during initial processing following recovery, prior to the appraisal or assessment of category assemblages in advance of specialised analysis.

-Specialist analysis will be informed by more detailed, specific standards or manuals available – see References and resources.
+Specialist analysis will be informed by more detailed, specific standards or manuals – see References and resources.

 Additional CIfA toolkits for the study of specific types of materials or objects will combine with the recording and reporting toolkits to provide a comprehensive resource for the study of archaeological materials.

 Finds processing and recording should always be carried out in accordance with current standards and guidance, as well as the specific requirements of the repository for the project archive.
-This Toolkit is for use where those do not exist and may also inform the development of repository requirements, practice manuals and other standards for finds work.
+This Toolkit is for use where those requirements do not exist and may also inform the development of repository requirements, practice manuals and other standards for finds work.